5.13.2. Configure Security Auditing

 Open the security domain's detailed view.Click the Profiles label at the top right of the management console.
 In a standalone server, the tab is labeled Profile.
 In a managed domain, select the profile to modify from the Profile selection box at the top left of the Profile view.
 Click the Security menu item at the left, and click Security Domains from the expanded menu.
 Click the View link for the security domain you want to edit.

 Navigate to the Auditing subsystem configuration.Click the Audit label at the top of the view if it is not already selected.The configuration area is divided into two areas: Provider Modules and Details.
 The provider module is the basic unit of configuration.
 A security domain can include several provider modules each of which can include attributes and options.

 Add a provider module.Click the Add button to add a provider module.
-Fill in the Code section with the classname of the provider module.After you have added your module, you can modify its Code by clicking the button in the Details section of the screen.
+Fill in the Code section with the classname of the provider module.After you have added your module, you can modify its Code by clicking the Edit button in the Details section of the screen.
 Be sure the Attributes tab is selected.